Rhydian Vaughan

-Rhydian Vaughan (born 10 March 1988), also known by his stage name Feng Xiaoyue, is a Taiwanese-British actor, best known for his performances in the films Monga, Girlfriend, Boyfriend and Winds of September.
+Rhydian Vaughan (born 10 March 1988), also known by his stage name Feng Xiaoyue (鳳小岳), is a Taiwanese-Welsh actor.
+He is best known for his roles in the films Winds of September (2008), Monga (2010) and Girlfriend, Boyfriend (2012).
+In 2025, he won the Golden Bell Award for Best Leading Actor in a Miniseries or Television Film for The Cleaner.

 Early life

 Vaughan is of Eurasian descent; his Taiwanese mother is a performance artist, while his British father is a violinist.
 Vaughan graduated from East 15 Acting School, a British performing arts school, in 2011.